.

 Flag of Ukraine Cover of The Economist, March 8-11, 2022

 CHAMP is the Collaborative for Cultural Heritage Management and Policy at the University of Illinois.
 CHAMP is a strategic research unit dedicated to the critical study of cultural heritage and museum practices around the world.
-CHAMP offers an outstanding education in these areas with almost three dozen faculty members who teach a range of courses and conduct research across the globe, including in the United States.
-More than a dozen graduate students work with CHAMP at any one time, pursuing our interdisciplinary graduate minor in Heritage Studies and the interdisciplinary graduate minor in Museum Studies.
-CHAMP sponsors lectures, campus and international conferences, film series and other events and it has an active publication program of thematic edited volumes.
-CHAMP partners with other international heritage centers including Ironbridge International Institute for Cultural Heritage at the Univerity of Birmingham, UK and the Critical Heritage Studies Network at Stockholm University, Sweden.
-Please explore this website to learn more.
+CHAMP offers an outstanding education in these areas with faculty members who teach a range of courses and conduct research across the globe, including in the United States.
+More than a dozen graduate students have worked with CHAMP at any one time, pursuing our interdisciplinary graduate minor in Heritage Studies and the interdisciplinary graduate minor in Museum Studies.
+CHAMP has sponsored lectures, campus and international conferences, film series and other events and its publication program of thematic edited volumes is well known.
+CHAMP has partnered with the Ironbridge International Institute for Cultural Heritage at the University of Birmingham, UK, the Critical Heritage Studies Network at Stockholm University, Sweden, and the Cambridge Heritage Research Centre at the University of Cambridge, UK.